 The dress above: from a Cuban particular (private) store in Ave.
 San Rafael, location: restaurant La Guarida in Central Havana, pose Queen’ish!

 Regardless of if you have shopping goals or not, a stroll down San Rafael is a nice experience.

-The pedestrian Avenida San Rafael ends up in a little park area where there sometimes are markets, and you can have a rest on a park bench and connect to the wifi that is available there.
+The pedestrian Avenida San Rafael ends up in a little park area where there sometimes are markets, and you can rest on a park bench and connect to the wifi that is available there.